-Please enjoy this article presented by Library Director and School Archivist Jerrica Crowder P’19.
+Please enjoy this article presented by Library Director and School Archivist Jerrica Blackey P’19.
 This first article focuses on Martha Hazeltine – a woman who not only graduated from New Hampton but went on to become the first female principal and who was instrumental in the growth of the school at the time.

 Our First Female Principal